iariana/mac-scripts/README.md

 Note that the iMazing profiles are mentioned in the individual explanations, but it is not explained how to configure/create them.
 The focus here is on the scripts.

-There are four different scripts:
+There are five different scripts:
 As usual, everything is commented out and explained in the script files, but I would like to briefly mention again what they are for;

 ### 1_copy_directories.sh
 This script creates directories, to copy files from (source) Volume to this (destination) device.
 It's also possible to overwrite the existing file if those are changed.

+### 1_copy_directories_dynamic_path.sh
+Instead of needing the usb stick as a source, you can use this script.
+You can start it from any location.

 ### 3_google_chrome_installer.sh
 This script allows you to install Google Chrome with a stable URL and also accepts in the next step the Google Chrome terms of service.